-In the spring of 2014, two cyclists met on the summit of Nes-Harim, the legendary climb near Jerusalem that draws hundreds of cyclists from the local Israeli bicycle community every weekend.
+In the spring of 2014, two cyclists met at the summit of Nes Harim, the legendary climb near Jerusalem that draws hundreds of cyclists from the Israeli cycling community every weekend.

-The older of the two, Ron Baron, was an Israeli businessman.
-The younger, Ran Margaliot, was barely 25, yet his professional career as a cyclist had come to an end a short time previously.
-This had ended his dream of being the first Israeli cyclist to compete in the greatest race of all – the Tour de France.
-They both had a vision of generating a revolution in this underdeveloped field of sport in Israel that back then provided few opportunities to the young generation of cyclists.
+The older of the two, Ron Baron, is an Israeli businessman.
+The younger, Ran Margaliot, who was barely 25 at the time, had just seen his professional cycling career come to an end, ending his dream of becoming the first Israeli cyclist to compete in the Tour de France.
+These two men had a vision of generating a revolution in this underdeveloped sport in Israel, which – at the time – provided few opportunities for aspiring young cyclists.

 Six months later, the pair launched a unique Israeli start-up – Israel Cycling Academy – the first professional cycling team in Israel.
-ICA’s vision was aimed at enabling talented young cyclists to compete in the international arena and launch their professional careers.
-This, Ran and Ron they hoped, would provide inspiration, hope, and faith to a new generation.
+The team’s vision was to provide an opportunity for talented young cyclists to compete in the international arena and launch their professional careers.
+This team, Ran and Ron hoped, would provide inspiration, hope, and faith to future generations of Israelis.

-Sylvan Adams, an Israeli-Canadian philanthropist, soon joined the team as a co-owner, greatly accelerating ICA’s development.
-The team rose to Pro-Continental rank internationally and began competing in more important races.
-Meanwhile, at the same time, an all-Israeli development team was established, serving as a greenhouse for U-23 local cyclists, to help them reach the level of the Pro-Team before and joining it.
+Sylvan Adams, an Israeli-Canadian entrepreneur and philanthropist, soon joined the project as co-owner with Ron, greatly accelerating the team’s development.
+Israel Cycling Academy rose to the Pro-Continental rank internationally and began competing in more and more important races.
+Meanwhile, ICA also established an all-Israeli development (Devo) team, whose purpose was to serve as a greenhouse for U-23 local cyclists, to help them graduate to the parent professional team.

-By 2017, the third year in Israel Cycling Academy’s brief history, the team had already made impressive headway, exceeding its founders’ expectations.
-With promising young cyclists from all over the world, the team had participated in hundreds of race days, winning dozens of them, and promoting several Israeli cyclists who met the demanding standards of this sport.
+By the third year of ICA’s history, the team had already made impressive headway, exceeding its founders’ expectations.
+With a diverse roster of promising young cyclists from all over the world, ICA participated in hundreds of race days, winning dozens, while promoting several qualified Israelis from the Devo ranks to the Pro team.

-ICA has established cycling schools in various Youth Villages in Israel, as well as the first ever Arab Youth Cycling League in Shefa-‘Amr, an Arab city in the Northern District of Israel.
-ICA also sponsors the local Schools’ League for Cycling Races and built a mentorship program for young coaches, to establish the next generation of professional cycling coaches in Israel.
+Within Israel, the team uses bicycles to bridge the gap between social classes and religions by establishing several programs for children from disadvantaged communities across the country.
+Specifically, the team has founded cycling schools in various Youth Villages in Israel, as well as the first-ever Arab Youth Cycling League in Shefa-Amr, an Arab Israeli city in the north of the country.
+It has also built a mentorship program for young coaches, to establish the next generation of professional cycling coaches in Israel.